 - Setting ‘NOZOMI / MIZUHO / HAYABUSA (SHINKANSEN)’:

 - Uncheck when traveling south of Tokyo to avoid the Nozomi and Mizuho

 - Leave it checked if traveling north of Tokyo to include the Hayabusa

 Hyperdia has fairly usable mobile site by now, and there’s also an app, which is only available in select countries.

-When we were in Japan last winter, we wanted to take the train from Kanazawa on the north-west coast and go to Takayama in the Japanese Alps.
+When we were in Japan in the winter of 2018, we wanted to take the train from Kanazawa on the north-west coast and go to Takayama in the Japanese Alps.
 We had been to the ticket office in Kanazawa the night before and picked up our reservations.

 When we got to the platform in the morning, we noticed that the far end was jam-packed: That was the place where the “unreserved cars” would stop, and there was a lot of tourists (Rail Pass users, most likely) who just showed up and hoped to get lucky.